aslant/simplicate/README.md

 # simplicate

+CouchDB replication CLI.
+No boilerplate.
+Type less & see more!

-Minimal syntax for triggering CouchDB replication from the command line.
+As well as triggering replication from the command line, also useful for generating curl commands that you can share with others.

 At its simplest: